openstack/charm-deployment-guide/deploy-guide/source/app-series-upgrade-openstack.rst

    keystone/2               active    idle   2/lxd/0  10.0.0.72       5000/tcp  Unit is ready
      keystone-hacluster/1   active    idle            10.0.0.72                 Unit is ready and clustered

-In summary, the principle leader unit is keystone/0 and is deployed on machine 0/lxd/0 (the principle leader machine).
+In summary, the principal leader unit is keystone/0 and is deployed on machine 0/lxd/0 (the principal leader machine).

 #.
-Set the default series for both the model and the principle application:
+Set the default series for both the model and the principal application:

    .. code-block:: none

       juju model-config default-series=bionic
       juju set-series keystone bionic

 #.
-Pause the hacluster units not associated with the principle leader machine:
+Pause the hacluster units not associated with the principal leader machine:

    .. code-block:: none

       juju run-action --wait keystone-hacluster/1 pause
       juju run-action --wait keystone-hacluster/2 pause

 #.
-Pause the principle non-leader units:
+Pause the principal non-leader units:

    .. code-block:: none